lu-jeremy/stlvp/README.md

 This codebase implements the neural STLVP, which is the first framework to integrate signal temporal logic computation graphs (STLCG) for end-to-end visual navigation in robotics.
 STLVP reduces sample complexity in supervised learning, non-convex minimization problems and is proven to work more efficiently than just optimal policy optimization.

 Two pipelines are proposed:
-  1) The vision pipeline leverages DeepLabV3, StableDiffusion, and MobileViT to propose semantically-segmented subgoals in pixel space and subsequently satisfy STL robustness in latent space.
+  1) The vision pipeline leverages [DeepLabv3](https://arxiv.org/abs/1706.05587), [StableDiffusion](https://github.com/CompVis/stable-diffusion), and [MobileViT](https://arxiv.org/abs/2110.02178) to propose semantically-segmented subgoals in pixel space and subsequently satisfy STL robustness in latent space.
   2) The trajectory pipeline constrains the diffusion model's predicted trajectories with spatio-temporal waypoint specifications.

 We use the [X-Embodiment](https://robotics-transformer-x.github.io/) collaboration dataset ([SACSoN](https://sites.google.com/view/sacson-review/home), [RECON](https://sites.google.com/view/recon-robot/dataset)) to train the policy and generate STL waypoints.